recurrie/styleguide/styleguide.md

 - i.e. means "as in".
 Give the essence of the thing you are explaining.

 ###Spelling
-- Use standard Canadian spellings (ensure language is properly set within InDesign)
+- Use standard Canadian spellings (ensure language is properly set within InDesign or Word)